ageonic/exploring-particle-systems/flocking-behavior.md

 }
 ```

 Notice that a `setup` function is also included.
-This function is executed one time before the sketch is rendered and is typically used for initial tasks such as setting the canvas size, background color, specifying the renderer, initializing variables, and variable assignment.
-The `draw` function contains the code that is executed each frame and is typically used to draw images or visuals on the canvas.
+This function is executed one time, before the sketch is rendered, and is typically used for initial tasks such as setting the canvas size, background color, specifying the renderer, initializing variables, and variable assignment.
+The `draw` function contains the code that is executed during each frame of the sketch and is typically used to draw images or visuals on the canvas.
 More details about Processing, the Processing Foundation, and the Processing Community can be found [here](https://processing.org/).